 Bradley B. Rounsaville has a national practice representing broker-dealers and financial services companies.
-Over the past twelve years, he has personally tried more than 40 cases throughout the country before FINRA arbitration panels.
+Over the past fifteen years, he has personally tried more than 60 cases throughout the country before FINRA arbitration panels.

 Brad has served as lead counsel on hundreds of other matters that were settled or dismissed prior to a final judgment; and argued numerous appeals in federal and state courts.

 Brad has tried arbitrations in cities throughout the country, including Seattle, Portland, Denver, Phoenix, Dallas, Indianapolis, Philadelphia, Lexington, Nashville, Little Rock, Jackson, New Orleans, Birmingham, Atlanta, Tampa, Orlando, Fort Lauderdale, Miami, and San Juan, Puerto Rico.